RobertObkircher/ctf-writeups/2022-tjctf-vacation/README.md

 ### Source code

-The only difference in the c code was that `shell_land` wasn't included for `pwn/vacation2`.
+The only difference in the c files was that `shell_land` wasn't included for `pwn/vacation2`.

 The function `vacation` contains a buffer overflow.
 The call to `fgets(buf, 64, stdin)` writes up to 64 bytes into the 16 byte buffer `buf`.